GettyImages-1136867497.jpg GettyImages-1136867497.jpg

 Can you access your super before age 55-60?

-The window for this early withdrawal of super has closed now.
-But there are some other circumstances where you can apply to the Australian Tax Office to access a limited amount under compassionate grounds from your super before retirement, when you are in need of financial help, to:
+Yes.
+But the Federal Government has very strict guidelines on when and why you can access you super early.
+There are some other circumstances where you can apply to the Australian Tax Office to access a limited amount under compassionate grounds from your super before retirement, when you are in need of financial help, to:

 • Stop you from losing a home you own because you can’t pay the mortgage.